Xilinx/RFSoC-PYNQ/docs/accessories.md

 # Accessories

+The accessories on this page are primarily for the RFSoC 4x2 and 2x2.

 The RFSoC 2x2 and 4x2 kits come with a Micro SD card, a Micro USB 3.0 cable, a power supply and two SMA cables.
-Other optional accessories can be used including RF antennas, filters and amplifiers as described below.
+Other optional accessoriescan be used including RF antennas, filters and amplifiers, as described below.

 ## Included accessories